Rigging Spinnaker Sheets

 • With the small spinnaker inherent to the 5/6th rig (and me, running the foredeck, being a lot younger and fitter than I am now!) single sheets with “tweakers” were used although here we had the jockey pole fitted which is tied down to a stanchion base so were not using the "tweaker".

-• A jockey pole is an excellent aid when reaching with a symmetrical and stops the pole bashing against the headsail foil or furled genoa, but they are expensive, about the same as the spinnaker pole - c £500 for an A9m, and I have an asymmetrical sail for close reaching so I don't have one.
+• A jockey pole is an excellent aid when reaching with a symmetrical and stops the pole bashing against the headsail foil or furled genoa, but they are expensive, about the same as the spinnaker pole - c £500 for an A9m, and I have an asymmetrical sail for reaching so I don't have one.

 • The pole down haul had a two part purchase and went back to a cam cleat rather than a winch.